russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 What are Joe Rogan’s favorite books?

-Joe Rogan loves sharing his current reading material.
+Joe Rogan loves sharing his current reading list.
 If you’ve seen his social media posts or listened to a podcast episode, you’ll know he consistently rates books across his platforms.
 However, what types of texts are on the Joe Rogan recommended book list?
 He discusses numerous topics in his podcast episodes.
 However, there’s often an overarching theme of understanding humanity in what he reads.
 Some of the best Joe Rogan book suggestions fall under the self-help category, a genre that many praise as much as they criticize.
 So, with that in mind, let’s get into the book list of Joe Rogan.

 Sapiens by Yuval Noah Harari

-Considering Rogan is keen to understand how humans work, Sapiens is a fitting book about the history of our species.
+Considering Rogan is keen to understand how humans work, Sapiens is a fitting book about the history of our earth.
 It’s a unique look into human evolution.
 It may suit those interested in the development of ancient worlds and the one we live in today.
 The author originally wrote this book in Hebrew in 2011 before it was translated and published in English in 2015.

 Elon Musk by Ashlee Vance